Julianrc17/TFM_Chromohalobacter_salexigens_MADOBIS/README.md

 This will be the first file encountered in the repository: a txt script that outlines, step by step, the code used to process the raw, unfiltered data.
 Based on a series of commands executed in WSL.

+- bwa mem aligns paired-end reads to the reference genome and outputs in SAM format.
+- samtools view converts the SAM file to BAM format, and samtools sort sorts the BAM file.
+- samtools flagstat provides summary statistics of the BAM file.
+- samtools stats generates detailed alignment statistics.